zng-ui/zng/TODO/Performance.md

 * How much overhead needed to add `rayon` join support for UiNode methods?
     * Event `propagation` becomes indeterministic?
-      - Could make event notification linear, most nodes are not visited.
+      - Could make event notification linear, most nodes are not visited for events.
-    * Services must become sync.
-      - Turn services into command channels?
-    * State must become sync!
-      - No more mutable references?
-        - Use concurrent map.
-        - No entry API.
-      - Could keep the &mut for widgets, forcing each widget to be in a single thread.
-        - No parallel event handlers in this case.

 * What we want to enable:
   - Allow background init of UI.